SAT or ACT – Which should you prefer?

 According to the new adaptation of SAT that was introduced by the College Board during the year 2005, it should contain a compulsory writing test but the ACT does not require the students to take the writing test compulsorily and it is only to be taken when the particular college in which the candidate has applied asks for the same.

-Therefore, the ACT comprises of four compulsory divisions and one optional division:
+Therefore, the ACT comprises of four compulsory sections and one optional section:

 - Optional Writing Test